 ½ tsp salt

 Boil whole potatoes in a pot of salted water for about 20 minutes or until a knife pierces them easily.
 Once the potatoes are cool enough to handle, peel and pass through a ricer or food mill.
-In a large bowl stir together potatoes, egg, cheese and salt.
+In a large bowl stir together potatoes, flour, egg, cheese and salt.
 Once the dough comes together, knead for a few minutes on a floured surface.

 Cut the dough into quarters and roll each piece into a long cylinder until it’s about ½” in diameter.
 Now cut the dough into ½” pieces.
 You can leave them as is or roll them on a gnocchi board, if you have one.
 The board gives the gnocchi ridges that not only look lovely but also hold the sauce nicely.
 Arrange gnocchi on a baking sheet in a single layer so they don’t stick together.
 At this point, you may refrigerate or freeze the gnocchi or cook immediately.